• Skip to primary navigation

 • Place the basil, garlic, and olive oil in your food processor bowl.
 Process into a paste.

-• Transfer the soup to a serving bowl, cover, and chill in the fridge for 2 hours before serving.
+• Transfer the soup to a serving bowl, cover, and chill in the fridge for 2 hours, then serve.

 Notes

-You can keep the leftovers in the fridge, in an airtight container, for up to 4 days.
-Make sure to stir them well before serving them.
+• You can keep the leftovers in an airtight container in the fridge for up to 4 days.
+Stir them well before serving.
 I don't recommend freezing this soup.
 Its texture won't survive freezing and thawing.

 Nutrition per Serving